 Lucknow was taken in March 1858.
 Rani Lakshmibai was defeated and killed in June 1858.
+A similar fate awaited Rani Avantibai, who after initial victory in Kheri, chose to embrace death when surrounded by the British on all sides.
 Tantia Tope escaped to the jungles of central India and continued to fight a guerrilla war with the support of many tribal and peasant leaders.
 He was captured, tried and killed in April 1859.

 Just as victories against the British had earlier encouraged rebellion, the defeat of rebel forces encouraged desertions.
 The British also tried their best to win back the loyalty of the people.
 They announced rewards for loyal landholders would be allowed to continue to enjoy traditional rights over their lands.
-Those who had rebelled were told that if they submitted to the British, and if they had not killed any white people,

-Fig. 4 - The siege train reaches Delhi
+Those who had rebelled were told that if they submitted to the British, and if they had not killed any white people, Fig. 12- The siege train reaches Delhi